-- Shorter Showers: Nobody is saying that you should forgo showers altogether, especially the coworker that sits next to you, but many of us tend to get a little over indulgent where bathing is concerned.
+- Shorter Showers: Nobody is saying that you should forgo showers altogether, especially the coworker that sits next to you, but many of us tend to get a little over-indulgent where bathing is concerned.
 There’s nothing more luxurious than a nice long, hot shower on a cool morning but it’s best to save those for special occasions and keep daily showers short while using cooler water.

 - Check for Drips and Leaks: Every few months do a thorough check of your faucets and pipes to ensure that you don’t have any leakage going on.
 Even a small drip can add weight to your ecological footprint, not to mention your water bill.

 - Use Less Water Outside: Be wise about how much water is used in caring for your lawn.
 In many homes, lawn care is one of the largest areas of water consumption.
-Consider collecting rain water to care for your lawn and plant plenty of drought resistant plants in your garden and for landscaping.
+Consider collecting rainwater to care for your lawn and plant plenty of drought-resistant plants in your garden and for landscaping.

-- Run When Full: Appliances that use water, like the washing machine or dishwasher, should only be ran when completely full.
+- Run When Full: Appliances that use water, like the washing machine or dishwasher, should only be run when completely full.
 Try running the dishwasher just once a day and coach everyone in your home about what a full load of laundry really looks like.